allegro/turnilo/docs/configuration.md

            special: unique
 ```

-To the `attributeOverrides` to tell Pivot that this is indeed a special (hyperUnique) column.
+To the `attributeOverrides` to tell Swiv that this is indeed a special (hyperUnique) column.

 You should also ensure that wherever it is used in the measures it is aggregated with `countDistinct($unique_things)`.

 #### You have a numeric dimension

-Pivot can not corretly detect numeric dimensions as Druid reports all dimensions to be strings.
+Swiv can not corretly detect numeric dimensions as Druid reports all dimensions to be strings.
 When a numeric dimension is incorrectly classified as a string its soring will appear wrong in the UI.
 If you have a dimension with numeric values (say: `age`).